MicrosoftDocs/azure-docs/articles/machine-learning/how-to-custom-dns.md

 - Optionally, [Azure CLI](/cli/azure/install-azure-cli) or [Azure PowerShell](/powershell/azure/install-az-ps).

-## URLs in use
+## FQDNs in use
-### These URLs are in use in the following regions: eastus, southcentralus and westus2.
+### These FQDNs are in use in the following regions: eastus, southcentralus and westus2.
 The following list contains the fully qualified domain names (FQDN) used by your workspace:

 * `<workspace-GUID>.workspace.<region>.cert.api.azureml.ms`